 Choosing Healthier Packaged Popcorn

 Popcorn is a naturally fiber rich whole grain snack.
-However, it can be loaded with excess sodium and other ingredients.
+However, packaged popcorn often contains excess sodium and processed ingredients.
 So, if you are choosing a packaged popcorn, make sure you read the Nutrition Facts label to ensure it isn’t providing an excessive amount of sodium.
-It is worth noting that Pirate’s Booty is highly processed and contains minimal whole grains (read the ingredient label below).
-A healthier option would be a cheese flavored popcorn.
+Also, Pirate’s Booty is not popcorn.
+It contains highly processed refined corn with minimal whole grains.
+Cheese flavored popcorn is a healthier option.

 Choosing Healthier Pretzels

 Pretzels are not a healthy snack.
-They are coated in salt and traditionally made with only refined flour, so they are nutritionally empty and contribute only empty calories and excess salt to your diet.
+Made with predominantly refined flour and coated in salt, pretzels are nutritionally empty and contribute only empty calories and excess salt to your diet.
 This is why I have yet to find a “wise” option for pretzels.
 However, if you love pretzels (like my boys do), try to buy pretzels made with some whole grains and have them in the snack rotation less frequently.

 - State of the Snack Food Industry, 2015, IRi Website (link)